-Some in the church believe that Christians should not pray for those in the world because of a few verses in Jeremiah.
+Some believe that we should not pray for those in the world because of a few verses in Jeremiah.
 However, the bulk of the Bible shows just the opposite!
-Only when God has determined He will not relent will prayers for them be ineffective.

-Blessedness and mourning seem contradictory to our way of thinking, but obviously Jesus saw spiritual benefits to sorrow.
-John Ritenbaugh shows why true, godly mourning gets such high marks from God.
+Blessedness and mourning seem contradictory, but obviously Jesus saw spiritual benefits to sorrow.
+True, godly mourning gets high marks from God.

 Putting on a spiritual garment of sackcloth in mourning is necessary in humbling ourselves as a part of the process in examining and scrutinizing our lives.

 Richard Ritenbaugh, reflecting on the spurious story of Nero's fiddling while Rome burned, compares the attitudes of our own citizenry, watching March madness, while the economic future of this country goes up in flames.
 The leadership of the Democrat part. . .

 The first major concern of the Two Witnesses will be directed to the church rather than to the world at large, expunging worldliness out of the church.

 Unrighteous anger, whether explosive or smoldering, can lead to high blood pressure, migraine headaches, or can ultimately lead to our spiritual demise.